 About Jonathan Riehl

 He is currently completing a book on the modern legal conservative movement.
 He holds a law degree from the University of Virginia and Ph.D. in Communication Studies from UNC-Chapel Hill, where his doctoral work focused on the Federalist Society.
 Riehl is an opinion contributor to state and national political publications focusing on conservative political rhetoric and debate.

 Posts by Jonathan Riehl:

-1 HEADER LIFESTYLE, FEATURED CONTRIBUTORS Cork, Donald Trump, emoluments clause, frank wills, howard hunt, Jonathan Riehl, jose andres, lawsuit, mark zaid, piece of tape, Trump, trump hotel, Trump Organization, unfair competition, washington dc, watergate, wine bar
+1 HEADER AMERICAN LIFE, FEATURED CONTRIBUTORS Cork, Donald Trump, emoluments clause, frank wills, howard hunt, Jonathan Riehl, jose andres, lawsuit, mark zaid, piece of tape, Trump, trump hotel, Trump Organization, unfair competition, washington dc, watergate, wine bar

 Last Wednesday, the owners of a Washington, D.C., wine bar named “Cork” filed a lawsuit against Donald Trump.
 Not as president of the United States, but as the head of the Trump […]

 FEATURED CONTRIBUTORS academy awards, ACLU, american civil liberties union, ashgar farhadi, blue ribbons, Donald Trump, gael garcia bernal, hidden figures, hollywood, jimmy kimmel, Jonathan Riehl, mahershala ali, meryl streep, oscars, Trump